ScoreMatchingRiesz: Score Matching for Debiased Machine Learning and Policy Path Estimation: Time-ScoreMatchingRiesz

+The (time) score matching approach above extends directly to Riesz representer estimation when the representer can be expressed through density ratios.

-\paragraph{Remark on laws, densities, and endpoint degeneracy.} We use $p_t$ to denote the probability law of $X_t$ induced by the sampling procedure.
-When this law is absolutely continuous with respect to the Lebesgue measure, we write $p_t(x)$ for its density and define the time score $\partial_t \log p_t(x)$.
-The endpoint laws at $t=0$ and $t=1$ may be degenerate for some bridge constructions.
-This does not affect the sampling based Monte Carlo evaluation of expectations.
-Throughout, the time score and objectives are understood for $t \in (0,1)$ where a density exists, and endpoint terms are interpreted either as limits as $t \to 0$ and $t \to 1$, or are downweighted by choosing a weighting function $\lambda$ that satisfies $\lambda(0)=\lambda(1)=0$.
-In implementations, we may also sample $t$ from $[\varepsilon,1-\varepsilon]$ for a small $\varepsilon>0$.
+\begin{remark}[Densities and endpoint degeneracy] We use $p_t$ to denote the law of a bridge sample induced by an explicit sampling map.
+When this law is absolutely continuous, we write $p_t(x)$ for its density and define the time score $\partial_t\log p_t(x)$.
+Some bridge constructions can yield degenerate endpoint laws.
+This does not prevent evaluation of expectations, but it motivates either interpreting endpoint terms as limits or downweighting endpoints by choosing $\lambda$ with $\lambda(0)=\lambda(1)=0$ (or sampling $t$ from $[\varepsilon,1-\varepsilon]$). \end{remark}